VincentCasilio/exercise-gene-expression-rnaseq/README.md

 Differential-expression results were used to investigate genes and biological processes potentially involved in the skeletal-muscle response to exercise.

+### PPARGC1A

-**PPARGC1A** was selected as a gene of particular biological interest because of its role in metabolic and mitochondrial regulation.
+PPARGC1A was examined because of its established role in mitochondrial biogenesis and metabolic adaptation to endurance exercise.

+In this subset of the dataset, PPARGC1A showed a small positive log2 fold change, but the result did not meet the adjusted p-value threshold for statistical significance.
+This illustrates the importance of distinguishing biological expectations from statistically supported results.

 ## Reproducibility